wmelon84/book-notes/learning-spark.md

 ## Chapter 9
 ## Building Reliable Data Lakes with Apache Spark

 Processing logic only solves half of the end-to-end problem of building a pipeline.
 The choice of storage solution determines the end-to-end robustness and performance of the data pipeline.
-In this chapter:
-- Key features of a storage solution.
-- Discuss two broad classes of storage solutions, data‐ bases and data lakes, and how to use Apache Spark with them.
-- Next wave of storage solution, the lakehouses, and explore some

 ### The Importance of an Optimal Storage Solution

-Properties that are desired in a storage solution:
+Desired properties in a storage solution:
-- Scalability and performance: should be able to scale to the volume and provide the read/write throughput and latency based on workload.
+- Scalability and performance: able to scale to the volume and provide the read/write throughput and latency based on workload.
 - Transaction support: support for ACID (atomicity, consistency, isolation, durability) is essential to ensure the quality.